UB Diving | Courtenay & Comox Valley Scuba Training, Dive Charters, Equipment Service & Commercial Diving

 Extremely Protected

-The protected conditions and nutrient-rich waters create ideal conditions for underwater photographers, macro videographers, and divers seeking slow-paced cold-water exploration focused on marine life behaviour and fine-detail imaging.
+The site's protected conditions make it ideal for underwater photography, macro videography and long exploratory dives focused on marine life behaviour and fine-detail imaging.

-Fall is widely considered the best time of year to encounter extraordinary concentrations of hooded nudibranchs throughout the site creating one of the most surreal cold-water diving experiences found anywhere on Vancouver Island.
+Fall is widely considered one of the best times of year to experience extraordinary concentrations of hooded nudibranchs throughout the site.

 Marine Life Encounters